 SAIC annually awards a substantial number of undergraduate, merit-based scholarships to new students.
-Students are considered for these scholarships when they first apply to the school, and there is no separate application.
+All students are automatically considered for a Merit Scholarship, which range from $2,000 to $25,000 annually, upon admission to SAIC and submitting their portfolios to us electronically.
 Recipients are selected through a holistic review of each student's academic history—including test scores and transcripts, portfolio, artist's statement, and letter of recommendation.

 Advice for Developing a Merit Scholarship Portfolio

 - Be bold, experiment, take risks, and be inventive.

 - Show us what makes you different, present your work in a clear and cohesive manner, and go beyond technique.

 - Build a portfolio of thematic work—multiple pieces that share similar ideas, techniques, or media.